French Fry Dipping Sauce

 Pizza Sauce

 I double this pizza sauce recipe and freeze it.
-I separate it into batches, making it easy to defrost in the fridge in time to make a 15 minute dinner.
+I separate it into batches.
+That makes it easy to defrost in the fridge in time to make a 15 minute dinner.

 In a hurry?
 Make my pantry pizza sauce in no time at all!